revault/practical-revault/transactions.md

 ## cancel_tx

-The transaction which spends the [`unvault_tx`](unvault_tx) `output[0]` using the N-of-N path and pays back to a vault txout (it is therefore another vault deposit transaction).
+The transaction which spends the [`unvault_tx`](unvault_tx) `output[0]` using the N-of-N path and pays back to a deposit output (it is therefore another vault deposit transaction).

 - version: 2
 - locktime: 0